Choosing the right counterfactual: ITS vs. synthetic control on the same data#

 For more details run the command: print(impact.summary('report'))

-Let’s keep this in our pocket and see if CausalPy’s ITS does any better.
+Let’s keep that in our pocket and see how CausalPy’s ITS does on the same single-series task.

 Attempt 2: CausalPy’s ITS (State Space Model)#